 An RV thermostat isn’t much different than a house thermostat.
 It’s a device that lets you control your RV’s heat and air conditioning.
 It’s explicitly designed for RVs.
 Whether it’s digital or analog, they all serve the same purpose–to maintain a comfortable environment in your RV.
 Pretty simple!

-Can You Use a House Thermostat in an RV?
+Can a House Thermostat be Used in an RV?

 RV thermostats typically use a 12V system, while the thermostat in a typical home often uses 24V.
 While some campers report successfully using standard house thermostats, it’s the exception, not the rule.
 Because of this, be careful when selecting a non-RV-specific thermostat that will work with your setup.